Sydney gangland war: Background

-Following Walker's murder, more violent public murders had continued to take place.
-In early hours of 10 February 1964, 54-year-old standover man and greyhound trainer Charles "Greyhound" Bourke was shot 20 times with a high-power rifle on the front lawn of his home in Randwick.
+Following Walker's murder, more public murders took place.
+In early hours of 10 February 1964, 54-year-old standover man and greyhound trainer Charles "Greyhound" Bourke, was shot 20 times with a high-power rifle on the front lawn of his Randwick home.
 Bourke was reportedly involved in a feud with Lenny McPherson over providing protection for a new illegal baccarat club, and was reported to be encroaching on McPherson's protection rackets in the Newtown area.

 Bourke's murder was followed by the murder of standover man Robert "Jacky" Steele on 26 November 1965.
 It was alleged that Steele was shot by Lenny McPherson after Steele called McPherson a "grass" after reading an article in the magazine Oz about McPherson, naming him as "fizzgig" (an informer).
 Steele spent a month in hospital before dying of his injuries.

-The year 1967 was marked by more violent and brazen public murders.
+1967 was marked by more violent and brazen public murders.
 On 15 January 1967, brothel owner Barry "Big" Flock was shot to death in the grounds of the Scottish Hospital in Paddington.
-A month after Flock's murder, on 7 February 1967, Melbourne gunman James "Mad Dog" Sheridan was shot in the head and dumped in a laneway in the Darling Harbour area.
-Two months after Sheridan's murder, on 22 April 1967, King Cross casino owner Claude Eldridge was shot to death while walking to his car in Neutral Bay.
-The next public murder occurred on 28 May 1967, when 28-year-old standover man Raymond "Ducky" O'Connor was shot at the Latin Quarter club in front of eyewitnesses, including two police detectives.
-At the time of his murder, O'Connor was on bail for the murder of a Melbourne woman named Shirley Bowker who was hit by a stray round allegedly fired by O'Conner after she was caught in the crosshair of a brawl after a junior VFL game in Richmond on 1 May 1967.
+On 7 February 1967, Melbourne gunman James "Mad Dog" Sheridan, was shot in the head and dumped in a laneway in the Darling Harbour area.
+On 22 April 1967, King Cross casino owner Claude Eldridge was shot to death while walking to his car in Neutral Bay.

+On 28 May 1967, 28-year-old standover man, Raymond "Ducky" O'Connor, was shot at the Latin Quarter club in front of eyewitnesses, including two police detectives.
+At the time of his murder, O'Connor was on bail for the murder of Melbourne woman Shirley Bowker, who was hit by a stray round allegedly fired by O'Conner after she was caught in the crosshair of a brawl after a junior VFL game in Richmond on 1 May 1967.
 It was alleged that O'Connor's murder was committed by Lenny McPherson after learning that O'Connor was running a rival protection racket.